Billings Montana Medical Malpractice Attorneys Near Me

 - Brain injuries in childbirth.
 Common examples of neonatal brain injury include hypoxia, anoxia, and perinatal asphyxia.
 These are all kinds of oxygen deprivation that lead to severe side effects, often creating lifelong difficulties.

-Wrongful Death of Unborn Child
+Montana Wrongful Death Lawyers for Unborn Children

 In a worst-case scenario, provider negligence can lead to the death of an unborn child.
 This negligence may occur during pregnancy, labor, or delivery.
 When a newborn dies as the result of medical malpractice, the state of Montana allows parents to recover damages under wrongful death laws.
 According to state law, parents may recover damages for an unborn fetus, as long as it is “viable.”
 The wrongful death of an unborn child or fetus may be the result of: